zaclummys/mit/README.md

 # Mit

 Mit is a random chat built with NodeJS, React and Heroku.
+Try it! [http://mit-io.herokuapp.com/](http://mit-io.herokuapp.com/)

 To start the server: